1 in 10 people clicking on phishing links on mobile devices

-New Delhi, Oct 25 (IANS) Phishing has infiltrated every form of communication, from work and personal e-mail to SMS, social media and even advertising and now a new study has revealed that one in 10 people click on phishing links while on their mobile devices.
+New Delhi: Phishing has infiltrated every form of communication -- from work and personal e-mail to SMS, social media and even advertising.
+Now, a new study has revealed that one in 10 people click on phishing links while on their mobile devices.

 This doesn't mean simply receiving messages, but actually clicking on them, according to the analysis of phishing trends within a sample of 500,000 protected devices across 90 countries, including India.